 The kind of open-ended questions you can ask vary depending on the purpose of your survey.
 This means that you can get generalized feedback of the entire experience or dig deeper into the specifics.
 Let’s understand this with some examples.

 Open-Ended Questions for Customer Feedback

 Open-Ended Questions to capture customer feedback are aimed at understanding purchase intent of customers.
 The answers help brands make decisions aligned with customers' interests to be able to increase conversions/sales.
-Here are some examples of Open-Ended Questions in customer surveys:
+Here are some open-ended survey questions examples you can use: